kedark3/CKA-Notes/KubernetesArchitecture.md

 - To begin with, whenever you run a Kubectl command it talks to ApiServer.
 Your request is authenticated, validated and then you receive the response back, which is usually queried from EtcD cluster.
 - ApiServer is the only component that talks to EtcD Cluster directly.
 - You can talk to kube apiserver directly using curl commands as well.
-- EtcD runs as a cluster and it can be deployed on same nodes as k8s or externally as well.
-- It uses port 2379

 ## Example WF - Pod Creation